jump-dev/JuMP.jl/docs/src/manual/nlp.md

 Subject to
  (f_1(x) + f_2(x)) - 1.0 ≤ 0
 ```

+## Known performance issues

+The macro-based input to JuMP's nonlinear interface can cause a performance
+issue if you:

+ 1. write a macro with a large number (hundreds) of terms
+ 2. call that macro from within a function instead of from the top-level in
+    global scope.

+The first issue does not depend on the number of resulting terms in the
+mathematical expression, but rather the number of terms in the Julia `Expr`
+representation of that expression.
+For example, the expression
+`sum(x[i] for i in 1:1_000_000)` contains one million mathematical terms, but
+the `Expr` representation is just a single sum.

+The most common cause, other than a lot of tedious typing, is if you write a
+program that automatically writes a JuMP model as a text file, which you later
+execute.
+One example is [MINLPlib.jl](ttps://github.com/lanl-ansi/MINLPLib.jl)
+which automatically transpiled models in the GAMS scalar format into JuMP
+examples.

+As a rule of thumb, if you are writing programs to automatically generate
+expressions for the JuMP macros, you should target the [Raw expression input](@ref)
+instead.
+For more information, read [MathOptInterface Issue#1997](https://github.com/jump-dev/MathOptInterface.jl/issues/1997).

 [^1]: Dunning, Huchette, and Lubin, "JuMP: A Modeling Language for Mathematical Optimization", SIAM Review, [PDF](https://mlubin.github.io/pdf/jump-sirev.pdf).